rgrempel/elm-web-api/README.md

 preventDefault : Event -> Response

 {-| A responder that does nothing. -}
-noResponse : event -> Listener event -> List Response
+noResponse : event -> Listener -> List Response

 {- ----
    JSON